 - Weekly generator exercise and preventive maintenance check on Lift Stations #1 & 2, Fire Department/Garage, Police Station/City Hall, and Senior Center.

 - Collected bay water samples at Gulfport Beach, Clam Bayou & Marina for quality testing.

 - Televised sewer laterals at 1513 49th Street and at 2608 Beach Boulevard; both found to be customer problem.

 - Cleaned 18 Storm water inlets throughout City.

 - Repaired storm drain inlet 4533 27th Avenue.

 - Performed preventive maintenance and various minor repairs on City vehicles.

 The office is now open to the public with restrictions.
-Face masts must be worn, and no more than 2 customers are allowed in the counter area at one time.
+Face masks must be worn, and no more than 2 customers are allowed in the counter area at one time.
 Questions may be directed to staff either via the telephone or e-mail.
 Conferences must be scheduled to ensure adequate space is available to practice safe social distancing practices.
-Inquires can be directed to 893-1024 or to email@example.com.
+Inquires can be directed to 893-1024 or to firstname.lastname@example.org.

 TEMPORARY INSPECTION PROCEDURES DURING COVID 19: IN ORDER TO MAINTAIN INSPECTION RECORDS ALL INSPECTIONS MUST BE SCHEDULED ON THE INSPECTION LINE 893-1057 AS USUAL.
 THE CUT-OFF FOR INSPECTIONS REMAINS THE SAME.